jibon57/nativescript-mediafilepicker/README.md

     setActivityTheme: string; //used to set theme for toolbar (must be an actionbar theme)
     enableImagePicker: boolean; //added option to disable image picker
     enableVideoPicker: boolean; //added video picker alongside images
-    enableDocSupport: boolean; //If you want to enable/disable default document picker, use this method.
+    enableDocSupport: boolean; //If you want to enable/disable default document picker, use this.
 (Enabled by default)
     enableCameraSupport: boolean; //to show camera in the picker (Enabled by default)
     showGifs: boolean; //to show gifs images in the picker
     pickFile: boolean; // if you want for file picker
-    addFileSupport: { //If you want to specify custom file type, use this method. (example below)
+    addFileSupport: { //If you want to specify custom file type, use this. (example below)
       title: string;
       type: any;
       icon: string;